The Real Estate Law Review: United Kingdom - England & Wales

 v Repair and insurance

 A tenant of business premises will usually be expected to be responsible for all liabilities in respect of the property, including maintenance and repair costs.
 Where a property is multi-let, those costs are recovered through a service charge.
 The landlord generally insures the property, but recovers the cost of the premiums from the tenant.
 As a result, leases of business premises are often known as full repairing and insuring (FRI) leases.
 An FRI lease is important for the UK real estate investment market, as it allows the landlord to receive a clear income stream without incurring any expense itself in relation to the property.
+Liability for any wants of repair typically crystallises at the end of the term when the landlord prepares a schedule of dilapidations.
+The tenant may also be required to reinstate any alterations made to the premises during the term.

 vi Collateral warranties